-The ninth chapter of the Book of Daniel informs us that seventy prophetic weeks must elapse before sin is brought to an end and everlasting righteousness enters the creation of God.
+Daniel chapter 9 informs us that seventy prophetic weeks must elapse before sin is brought to an end and everlasting righteousness enters the creation of God.
 The crucifixion of Christ marked the completion of the sixty-ninth week.
 Then the clock stopped ticking while the Body of Christ is being formed.

-It is our opinion that the eleventh chapter of the Book of Revelation describes the seventieth week, the time when the clock resumes ticking.
+It is our opinion that Revelation chapter 11 describes the seventieth week, the time when the clock resumes ticking.
 The first half of the week will consist of the latter-rain, double-portion revival prophesied in the Old Testament.
 The latter-rain revival will result in the preaching of the Gospel of the Kingdom of God to all nations for a witness.
 The last half of the week will include the reign of Antichrist and the great tribulation.
 Then the end of the age will be here and the Kingdom of Christ will come to the earth.

 There are to be seventy prophetic weeks in all.

-And he shall confirm the covenant with many for one week: and in the midst of the week he shall cause the sacrifice and the oblation to cease, and for the overspreading of abominations he shall make it desolate, even until the consummation, and that determined shall be poured upon the desolate.
+Then he shall confirm a covenant with many for one week; but in the middle of the week He shall bring an end to sacrifice and offering.
+And on the wing of abominations shall be one who makes desolate, even until the consummation, which is determined, is poured out on the desolate [desolator].”
 (Daniel 9:27)

-It is our opinion that the eleventh chapter of the Book of Revelation describes the seventieth week, the time when the clock once again moves toward the establishing of the Kingdom of God on the earth.
+It is our opinion that Revelation chapter 11 describes the seventieth week, the time when the clock once again moves toward the establishing of the Kingdom of God on the earth.

 The first half of the seventieth week will consist of the latter-rain, double-portion revival that is prophesied in the Old Testament.
 The last half of the week will include the reign of Antichrist and the great tribulation, which also are prophesied in the Old Testament.
 As we understand the Scriptures, the saints will testify during the first half and be kept safe in God throughout the second half.

 Christ cannot return until the Christian church has brought forth Christ in the members of His Body.
-Christ must be formed in us.
+Christ must be formed in us first.

-The purpose for the period of time from the crucifixion to the beginning of the seventieth week has been the forming of the Body of Christ, the Bride of the Lamb, the brothers of Christ, the "Deliverer" who shall come "out of Zion," the second "lampstand" of the eleventh chapter of Revelation.
+The purpose for the period of time from the crucifixion to the beginning of the seventieth week is the formation of the Body of Christ, the Bride of the Lamb, the brothers of Christ, the “Deliverer” who shall come “out of Zion,” the second “lampstand” of Revelation chapter 11.

 There is no point in Christ’s returning to earth until His Body has been brought “to the measure of the stature of the fulness of Christ”; until the firstfruits of the Church have been brought into unblemished union with Himself.

-The Hebrew Prophets reveal that Christ will come as our sin offering (Isaiah, Chapter 53) and also as "king over all the earth" (Zechariah 4:9).
+The Hebrew Prophets reveal that Christ will come as our sin offering (Isaiah chapter 53) and also as “king over all the earth” (Zechariah 14:9).
 Micah points to the season of travail that must occur between the two appearings of Christ.

 Christ has come in the flesh!
 Christ has gone to the Father and will return from Heaven in like manner as He was seen going into Heaven.
 These facts are established eternally in the written Word.
 The great hope expressed in the New Testament writings is that of the coming of the Lord, of the Day of the Lord.

 What is delaying the fulfillment of the Divine promises?
-The reason for the delay is the period of time that is required for bringing into being the Body of Christ, the Body of the Anointed Deliverer.
+The reason for the delay is the period of time that is required for bringing the Body of Christ into being, the Body of the Anointed Deliverer.
 As the Body is attaining the fullness of unity and maturity, and also bringing its last great witness to the world, the prophetic clock will start ticking again.

-The seventieth week, as we understand it, will follow the same pattern as the seven abundant and seven lean years of the famine of Joseph’s day.
-There will be a "morning," and then a "night" (Isaiah 21:12).
+The seventieth week, as we understand it, will follow the same pattern as the seven abundant and seven lean years of the famine of Joseph’s day (Genesis

 As soon as the testimony has been given to the Lord’s satisfaction, Antichrist will be permitted to overcome the testimony, driving it out of the cities of the earth.
 The true Christians, those who have refused to compromise with Antichrist, will flee into the wilderness.
-There they will be nourished and protected by the Lord, perhaps at the hand of "Elijahs" and "Elishas"—victorious saints who remain spiritually strong throughout the events of the last days (Daniel 11:32).
+There they will be nourished and protected by the Lord, perhaps at the hand of “Elijahs” and “Elishas” — victorious saints who remain spiritually strong throughout the events of the last days (Daniel 11:32).
+Notice the following:

-And the woman fled into the wilderness, where she hath a place prepared of God, that they [perhaps the strong saints] should feed her there a thousand two hundred and threescore days [3-1/2 years, a prophetic year being computed as 360 days].
+Then the woman fled into the wilderness, where she has a place prepared by God, that they should feed her there one thousand two hundred and sixty days [3½ years].
 (Revelation 12:6)